Ju1esV3rne/sandbox/README.md

 You will be asked some questions as the script runs through depending on your scenario.

+Once the exercise files for each part are downloaded, you can use this directory as your main development environment.

 If you would like to examine the inner workings of this script, you can check it out using:

 ```bash
 cat dl_exercises.sh
 ```

-Once the exercise files for each part are downloaded, you can use this directory as your main development environment.
+Don't worry too much at the moment about how this works - it will probably become clearer as you go through the course!